HomeArticlesBest OfBest Fitness Calculators

 Frequently Asked Questions

-A complete fitness toolkit needs to cover both nutrition and training: [BMI Calculator](/bmi-calculator/) and [BMR Calculator](/bmr-calculator/) for baseline body metrics, [TDEE Calculator](/tdee-calculator/) and [Macro Calculator](/macro-calculator/) for nutrition planning, and [One-Rep Max Calculator](/one-rep-max-calculator/) and [Pace Calculator](/pace-calculator/) for strength and running performance.
+A complete fitness toolkit needs to cover both nutrition and training: the [BMI Calculator](/bmi-calculator/) and [BMR Calculator](/bmr-calculator/) for baseline body metrics, the [TDEE Calculator](/tdee-calculator/) and [Macro Calculator](/macro-calculator/) for nutrition planning, and the [One-Rep Max Calculator](/one-rep-max-calculator/) and [Pace Calculator](/pace-calculator/) for strength and running performance.
 All six are free, browser-based, and require no sign-up.

 BMR (Basal Metabolic Rate) is the energy your body burns at complete rest just to maintain basic functions like breathing and circulation.
 TDEE (Total Daily Energy Expenditure) takes BMR and multiplies it by an activity factor to account for movement, exercise, and daily activity, producing the actual number of calories you burn in a typical day.
 TDEE is always higher than BMR, and it's the figure to use when setting a calorie target for weight loss, maintenance, or gain.

-One-rep max (1RM) is commonly estimated using formulas like Epley (weight × (1 + reps/30)) or Brzycki (weight ÷ (1.0278 − 0.0278 × reps)), both of which extrapolate from a sub-maximal set — for example 5 reps at a known weight — to project the theoretical maximum for a single rep. This avoids the injury risk of actually testing a true 1RM while still giving a reliable enough estimate to set training percentages for strength programming.
+One-rep max (1RM) is commonly estimated using formulas like Epley (weight × (1 + reps/30)) or Brzycki (weight ÷ (1.0278 − 0.0278 × reps)), both of which extrapolate from a sub-maximal set, for example 5 reps at a known weight, to project the theoretical maximum for a single rep. This avoids the injury risk of actually testing a true 1RM while still giving a reliable enough estimate to set training percentages for strength programming.

-A pace calculator converts between distance, time, and pace per kilometer or mile, which is the core math behind setting race goals, planning training splits, and predicting finish times for any distance from a 5K to a marathon.
+A pace calculator converts between distance, time, and pace per kilometer or mile, the core math behind setting race goals, planning training splits, and predicting finish times for any distance from a 5K to a marathon.
 Runners commonly use it to back-calculate the pace needed to hit a target finish time, or to convert a known training pace into a projected time for a longer race distance.

-Largely yes, since the two disciplines track different performance variables — the [Pace Calculator](/pace-calculator/) is built around distance and time for running-specific planning, while the [One-Rep Max Calculator](/one-rep-max-calculator/) is built around load and reps for strength-specific planning.
+Largely yes, since the two disciplines track different performance variables.
+The [Pace Calculator](/pace-calculator/) is built around distance and time for running-specific planning, while the [One-Rep Max Calculator](/one-rep-max-calculator/) is built around load and reps for strength-specific planning.
 Both groups share the same nutrition tools (BMI, BMR, TDEE, macros), since calorie and protein needs apply regardless of which type of training you're doing.

 Related Articles